 Carroll School students have two resources for career advising.
 First, the Boston College Career Center offers a wide range of career resources including on campus recruiting, career fairs, resume workshops, interview prep, and many more programs to help students with the internship and job search process.
 Please visit the Career Center website for a list of upcoming events.

 The Carroll School also has two career advisors: Amy Donegan, Assistant Dean for Career Advising, and Kristen Nervo, Assistant Director for Employer Outreach.
-They both offer drop-in hours in Fulton 315 for internship/career advising and will be at Dean’s Coffee on Wednesdays 1:00-3:00 pm.
-Dean Donegan also runs the Sophomore Accelerator program designed to give students a one-stop shop to all the fundamentals of internship/career search.
+They both offer drop-in hours in Fulton 315 for internship and career advising.
+Students should also enroll in the Sophomore Accelerator program designed to give students a one-stop shop to all the fundamentals of internship/career search

 You must first visit the Office for International Programs (OIP) in Hovey House and meet with an Advising Assistant.
 After you have narrowed down your destinations through this meeting and doing some research, you will meet with an International Study Advisor.